 Vaginal dryness: The drop in estrogen that eating disorders can cause can lead to vaginal dryness.
-Vaginal dryness may result in painful sex, urinary tract issues, and general vaginal soreness.
-This can be treated with weight gain and sometimes even hormonal methods, depending on the severity of the issues.
+Vaginal dryness may result in painful intercourse, urinary tract issues, and general vaginal soreness.
+This condition can be treated by efforts to restore weight, which leads to regulation of estrogen levels.
+Hormonal methods of treatment may also be considered, depending on the severity of the symptoms.

 Shrinking breasts (atrophy)

 If these symptoms are paired with an eating disorder, they may be treated differently than they would be if they presented on their own.